webplatform/docs/css/cssom/CSSStyleDeclaration/cssText/index.md

 |Examples=
 }}
 {{Notes_Section
-|Notes=This property reflects the current state of the rule and not its initial value.
+|Notes=This property reflects the current state of the declaration and not its initial value.
 }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification